 The prescription drugs Invokana® (canagliflozin) and Invokamet® (canagliflozin and metformin) are used to treat Type 2 diabetes.
-However, they have been linked to an increased risk of dangerous side effects, including a potentially fatal condition known as ketoacidosis.
-Ketoacidosis is a serious medical condition that results in the body releasing dangerous acids into the bloodstream.
+However, they have been linked to an increased risk of serious complications, including leg and foot amputations and ketoacidosis, a potentially fatal medical condition that results in the body releasing dangerous acids into the bloodstream.

-If you or your loved one took Invokana or Invokamet and experienced severe side effects, you may be entitled to compensation.
-Contact our drug injury lawyers to see how we can help.
+If you or your loved one took Invokana or Invokamet and underwent leg or foot amputation or experienced ketoacidosis, you may be entitled to compensation.
+Contact our drug injury lawyers now to see how we can help.